 What handmade items sell best online?

-Lucky for you, there’s no shortage of items that fit the bill for attractive, fast, able to be made in bulk and can get the fast turn around that you need!
-The following are just a few examples of things you can make and sell from home, that are almost always a hit with people.
+Lucky for you, there’s no shortage of items that fit the bill for attractive, fast, able to be made in bulk, and can get the quick turn around that you need!
+The following are just a few examples of things you can make and sell from home that are almost always a hit with people.